ASHWINKUMAR1992/energy-governance/README.md

 3. You can run the application in 2 ways.
    1. Right click on the project and `RunAs MavenBuild`.
    2. Right click on the project `RunAs->RunConfiguration`.
 Add new run configuration under spring boot app.
+4. Start the Zookeeper intance using the command below. zookeeper-server-start /usr/local/etc/kafka/zookeeper.properties
+5. Start the Kafka server using the command below. kafka-server-start /usr/local/etc/kafka/server.properties
-4. Select project as energy-governance, Main type as "com.ashwin.energygovernance.EnergyGovernanceApplication" and hit `Run`.
-You can save this configuartion as Customer-Local for easy access in future.
+6. Select project as energy-governance, Main type as "com.ashwin.energygovernance.EnergyGovernanceApplication" and hit `Run`.
+You can save this configuration as Customer-Local for easy access in future.
-5. You should see the energy-governance application up and running on port localhost:8080.
+7. You should see the energy-governance application up and running on port localhost:8080.